Feds say man lied to his employer about having COVID-19

 He had his initial court appearance Thursday and was granted bond, according to online court records.
 A telephone number for Davis could not be found, and his lawyer did not immediately respond to an email seeking comment.

-Davis worked for an unidentified Fortune 500 company with a plant in the Atlanta area, prosecutors said.
-On March 12 and 13, the company held mandatory training on how employees could access information on COVID-19, the disease caused by the coronavirus, on its website.
+Davis worked for an unnamed Fortune 500 company with a plant in the Atlanta area, prosecutors said.
+On March 12 and 13, the company held mandatory training on how employees could access information on its website about COVID-19, the disease caused by the coronavirus.
 Employees were told they would receive paid time off to quarantine if they tested positive.

 A week later, Davis got a call at work and told his supervisors his mother, with whom he lived, had been exposed to someone who’d tested positive for COVID-19 and had been told to self-quarantine, according to a sworn statement from an FBI agent filed in court.
 His supervisor said Davis could continue working because that was a “low risk” exposure, but he checked out early, saying he was worried about his mother.